frinkleko/RL-Poker/report.md

 ```

 ### polymorphism
-Checker.py contains some methods to detect the different results of game matches.
+`Checker.py` contains some methods to detect the different results of game matches.
+The base Check class and derived various check class have show the polymorphism.
+All of them have the same name method called check.
+For that, we can use a function which parameter is any of these  class and call their check function.
+Same interface, different results.

 ```python
 class Check:
     def __init__(self, players, table):